Cup-of-Code/pico-w/sensor-examples/P28_Relay_Module/README.md

 # Relay Module
-The code switch on/off the relay periodically.
+The code will switch the relay on/off periodically.

 ![](connection/Relay_bb.png)